paritytech/polkadot/roadmap/implementors-guide/src/runtime/scheduler.md

    - First, we obtain "shuffled validators" `SV` by shuffling the validators using the `SessionChangeNotification`'s random seed.
    - The groups are selected by partitioning `SV`.
 The first V % N groups will have (V / N) + 1 members, while the remaining groups will have (V / N) members each.
 1. Prune the parathread queue to remove all retries beyond `configuration.parathread_retries`.
+   - Also prune all parathread claims corresponding to de-registered parathreads.
    - all pruned claims should have their entry removed from the parathread index.
    - assign all non-pruned claims to new cores if the number of parathread cores has changed between the `new_config` and `old_config` of the `SessionChangeNotification`.
    - Assign claims in equal balance across all cores if rebalancing, and set the `next_core` of the `ParathreadQueue` by incrementing the relative index of the last assigned core and taking it modulo the number of parathread cores.